Understanding casual work

 Share

 What is a casual job?
-Many businesses offer casual positions or ‘casual work’, meaning roles that are not permanent positions.
-These casual positions offer workers irregular hours that can differ from week to week.
-Casual work offers no guarantee of minimum hours nor an ongoing employment contract.
+Many businesses offer casual positions or ‘casual work’, meaning roles that don't offer set hours each week, instead the hours can differ from week to week.
+Casual work offers no guarantee of minimum hours or a set income.

 Thanks to the flexibility that casual jobs offer, they’re often done by students, carers of school-aged children, and people looking to make income around other commitments.